pjazdzyk/unitility/readme.md

 ### INSTALLATION

-Just copy Maven dependency provided below to your pom.xml file, and you are ready to go.
+Copy the Maven dependency provided below to your pom.xml file, and you are ready to go.
 For other package managers, check maven central repository:
 [UNITILITY](https://search.maven.org/artifact/com.synerset/unitility/1.2.0/jar?eh=).